FelixOnline/v2/content/articles/2013-2-14-have-interfaith-in-dialogue.md

  - /news/3317/have-interfaith-in-dialogue
 imported: true
 comments:
+ - value: >
- - This is excellent and I applaud you for highlighting it here Any opportunity to share ideas is always welcome Keep up the great work Felix and Imperial
+     This is excellent and I applaud you for highlighting it here.
+Any opportunity to share ideas is always welcome.
+Keep up the great work Felix and Imperial!

 # Article Taxonomies
 categories: